pkfrance/SpaceGroups.jl/README.md

 # SpaceGroups.jl

-**SpaceGroups.jl** is a lightweight and efficient Julia package for handling crystallographic symmetry operations in any spatial dimension.
+**SpaceGroups.jl** is a lightweight Julia package for handling crystallographic symmetry operations in any spatial dimension.

 ---